 2- to 4-quart saucepan with lid

-- Serve the congee: Ladle the congee into individual bones and garnish with whatever toppings you like.
+Serve the congee: Ladle the congee into individual bowls and garnish with whatever toppings you like.

 Leftover congee can be kept in the refrigerator for up to 5 days.
 Warm in the microwave or on the stovetop, and stir in a little extra cooking liquid to loosen it up, if needed.